swingbit/jira2gitlab/README.md

 - Epics are currently translated to normal issues and loosely coupled via labels with their child issues
   - TODO: traslate them into Gitlab epics (only Gitlab Premium)
 - Users are mapped from Jira to Gitlab following an explicit mapping in the configuration
-  - Users can be created automatically in Gitlab (configurable)
+  - (Optional) Users can be created automatically in Gitlab
   - Users that could not be mapped / created on Gitlab are impersonated by Gitlab's Administrator, with comments about the original Jira user
   - Users that could not be mapped / created on Gitlab are reported at the end of the import.
   - Users used / created in Gitlab can be given admin rights (configurable) during the import (needed to import timestamps correctly).